TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/CommitMessages.rst

    Resolves: #<issue number>

 The issue number is optional.
-Github will automatically create a link to the issue.
+GitHub will automatically create a link to the issue.